StephenClearyExamples/TcpChat/Protocol.md

 ### Type 0: Chat message (Client to Server)

-The payload of the message is a UTF-8 encoded string, representing the chat text the client sends to the server.
+The payload of the message has a single field:

+1. `Text` - a long string, representing the chat text the client sends to the server.

 ### Type 1: Broadcast message (Server to Client)

 The payload of the message has two fields:

-1. `From` - a variable-length short string, representing the source client of the message.
+1. `From` - a short string, representing the source client of the message.
-2. `Text` - the remainder of the message, representing the chat text from the source client.
+2. `Text` - a long string, representing the chat text from the source client.

 ## Types

-### Variable-length Short String
+### Short String

 A length-prefixed UTF-8 encoded string where the length prefix is a single-byte unsigned integer.

+### Long String

+A length-prefixed UTF-8 encoded string where the length prefix is a two-byte big-endian unsigned integer.

 ## Changelog

+* v0.3 Changed text fields to be long strings
 * v0.2 Added Broadcast message (type 1)
 * v0.1 Initial incomplete version